aligent/Magento-CustomFormElements/README.md

 ### Multi Column Table Attribute

+This control wraps and extends the Mage_Adminhtml_Block_System_Config_Form_Field_Array_Abstract field renderer available for System Configuration values and makes it available for product and category attributes.
+The data is stored in a text field in the database serialized as JSON, and the UI has been extended to (optionally) allow the table to be copied/pasted as a JSON blob.

 ![Table Attribute](table.png)

 You'll need to create an extension with a block that defines the columns that